 These tests cost not more than $400.
 Although this amount can be much for a large family to pay individually, we think that testing just the father and mother would be ideal.
 Forbes did an article on these DNA testing services and confirmed that they are very effective in determining family trees.

 2: IDENTIFYING WITH SOCIAL MEDIA GROUPS AND SOCIETIES BACK IN AFRICA

 Africans back home are more than willing to teach and guide you on any questions.
-Asking questions about meaning of words, culture, tradition and language will be warmly attended to by members of such group.
+Asking questions about the meaning of words, culture, tradition, and language will be warmly attended to by members of such a group.
 Be open.
 Connect to those whom your spirit directs you to.
-From their profiles, attires and posts, you will know those who are leaders of thought.
+From their profiles, attires, and posts, you will know those who are leaders of thought.

 3: LEARNING ONE OR TWO INDIGENOUS AFRICAN LANGUAGES